Migarve55/ProgQueryWebApp/README.md

  Three enviroment variables need to be set:

  - M2_HOME: to the maven folder
- - PLUGIN_CLASSPATH: path the plugin path
+ - PLUGIN_CLASSPATH: path to the plugin
- - SHOW_COMPILE_OUTPUT: this is optional, if set to 'yes' all the compilers will show their output, only for debbuging purposes
+ - HIDE_COMPILER_OUTPUT: this is optional, if set all the compilers will hide their output

  The first two are already set in the docker image, so you do not have to worry about them.